-For grades 3-8, the school schedule allows for a 30-minute lunch period.
-Students in grades Y5s-2 have a 30-minute lunch period and a 10 minute outside recess period.
+Students in grades Young 5s Kindergarten-8 have a 30-minute lunch and recess period.
 A nutritious lunch, including milk, may be purchased at school, or students may bring a sack lunch from home.
-Breakfast is also offered prior to the start of school and is served at 7:30 a.m.
+Students are not permitted to have food and soft drinks from fast food restaurants.
+Door Dash or fast food deliveries are not permitted.